 It’s a fairly rare occurrence in top-level football for players to return to former clubs in the middle of their careers.
 For three international players to do it at once is virtually unheard of.
 So why do former Dortmund players keep going back?

 This website makes no secret of its fondness for nostalgia.
 There’s a whole section devoted to players and moments of seasons past, where readers can reminisce about everything from Hidetoshi Nakata to Paul the Octopus.

 But ‘nostalgia’ didn’t always mean what it does now.

-Coined by Swiss medical student Johanes Hofer in 1688, the word was initially a way to describe a “sad mood originating from the desire to return to one’s native land”.
+Coined by Swiss medical student Johannes Hofer in 1688, the word was initially a way to describe a “sad mood originating from the desire to return to one’s native land”.
 Homesickness, in other words.
 A homesickness that happened to be particularly prevalent among Swiss mercenaries fighting in foreign lands.

 Over time, however, the meaning of ‘nostalgia’ changed.
 While initially used to describe the desire to go home, it eventually began to mean something different: longing for the past.

 That new kind of nostalgia is everywhere in today’s culture.
 And while casually watching Raúl goal compilations might not feel like a form of ‘longing’, there is an element of the bittersweet even in this simple kind of nostalgia, in knowing that those bygone footballing moments — first experienced as a child, a teen, or a young man or woman — are now gone forever.